-An example of the airtime link metric is shown in S.5 (Airtime link metric usage example).

-High PHY rate airtime link metric(#109)
+Airtime link metric and high PHY rate airtime link metric(#109)

-This metric is used when dot11MeshActivePathSelectionMetric is highPHYRateAirtimeLinkMetric (2) (see 14.2.3 (Mesh profile)).
+The airtime link metric is used when dot11MeshActivePathSelectionMetric is airtimeLinkMetric (1); the high PHY rate airtime link metric is used when dot11MeshActivePathSelectionMetric is highPHYRateAirtimeLinkMetric (2) (see 14.2.3 (Mesh profile)).

 Airtime reflects the amount of channel resources consumed by transmitting the frame over a particular link.
 This measure is approximate and designed for ease of implementation and interoperability.